OddDev/rumpu/README.md

 # rumpu
-Rumpu turns your website into an awesome musibox!
+Rumpu turns your website into an awesome musicbox!

+# How to use it